RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

           - DOES NOT INCLUDE: Siblings; Child/Parent; Husband/Wife;
           - Employer/employee; Banker/customer
       - Hospital Products Ltd v United States Surgical Corporation (1984) 156 CLR 41
-        - ‘The critical feature of these relationships is that the fiduciary undertakes or agrees to act for or on behalf of or in the interests of another person in the exercise of a power or discretion which will affect the interests of that other person in a legal or practical sense.
+        - 'The critical feature of these relationships is that the fiduciary undertakes or agrees to act for or on behalf of or in the interests of another person in the exercise of a power or discretion which will affect the interests of that other person in a legal or practical sense.
-          - The relationship between the parties is therefore one which gives the fiduciary a special opportunity to exercise the power or discretion to the detriment of that other person who is accordingly vulnerable to abuse by the fiduciary of his position.’
+          - The relationship between the parties is therefore one which gives the fiduciary a special opportunity to exercise the power or discretion to the detriment of that other person who is accordingly vulnerable to abuse by the fiduciary of his position.'
 (96-97, Mason J)
     - PRESUMPTION IN FACT
       - Johnson v Buttress (1936) 56 CLR 113
-        - ‘The [fiduciary] relations mentioned, however, do not constitute an exhaustive list of the cases in which undue influence will be presumed from personal relations.
+        - 'The [fiduciary] relations mentioned, however, do not constitute an exhaustive list of the cases in which undue influence will be presumed from personal relations.
           - Wherever the relation between donor and donee is such that the latter is in a position to exercise dominion over the former by reason of the trust and confidence reposed in the latter, the presumption of undue influence is raised ... .
         - Facts
           - Mr Buttress: low intelligence, illiterate, totally dependant on Mrs Johnson in business and finance matters.
           - Mr Johnson gave away his only real asset to Mrs Johnson during his lifetime.
-          -  Mr Johnson’s estate sought to rescind the transfer by raising a presumption of undue influence.
+          -  Mr Johnson's estate sought to rescind the transfer by raising a presumption of undue influence.
         - One occupying such a position falls under a duty in which fiduciary characteristics may be seen.
       - Tulloch (deceased) v Braybon (No 2) [2010] NSWSC 650 (17 June 2010)
-        - In my opinion, ... more than mere confidence and reciprocal influence is required to establish a “special relationship of influence” from the existence of which undue influence will be presumed unless rebutted;
+        - In my opinion, ... more than mere confidence and reciprocal influence is required to establish a "special relationship of influence" from the existence of which undue influence will be presumed unless rebutted;
           - for a relationship to be brought within the doctrine, it must go beyond one of mere confidence and influence, to one involving dominion or ascendancy by one over the will of the other, and correlatively dependence and subjection on the part of the other.
       - Thorne v Kennedy (2017) 263 CLR 85
         - [34] ...
 A presumption ... arises where common experience is that the existence of one fact means that another fact also exists.
         - Common experience gives rise to a presumption that a transaction was not the exercise of a person's free will if
           - (i) the person is proved to be in a particular relationship, and
-          - (ii) the transaction is one, commonly involving a "substantial benefit" to another, which cannot be explained by "ordinary motives", or "is not readily explicable by the relationship of the parties".”
+          - (ii) the transaction is one, commonly involving a "substantial benefit" to another, which cannot be explained by "ordinary motives", or "is not readily explicable by the relationship of the parties"."
 (Kiefel CJ, Bell, Gageler, Keane and Edelman JJ)
         - Facts
           - Ms Thorne: 36 year-old Eastern European woman with few assets.
             - Spoke a little Greek and English.